CP1404/Practicals/prac_03/README.md

     Change the name to `get_password` and press OK.
     PyCharm should create the function and replace the old code with a call to it like `password = get_password()`
-    (Note that this all depends on how you wrote the code to start with.)
+    (Note that the details depend on how you wrote the code to start with.)

 3. Now refactor the loop that prints the asterisks into a function that takes 1 parameter: the password.
 (PyCharm will see that password needs to be an input parameter and create the function accordingly.)
-    Note that this will be a super simple functions, but that's OK.
+    Note that this will be a super simple function, but that's OK.

 4. Finished?
 Then commit - with a meaningful message in the imperative voice.
    This could be something like "Refactor password program to use functions"